 Mediation is a form of ADR whereby parties will be given the opportunity to meet in a neutral location.
 Usually, each party will sit in a separate room and a neutral third party known as the “mediator” will assist in negotiating a settlement between the parties.

 Attending a mediation can be useful as it focuses parties’ minds on the dispute, allows you to be directly involved in negotiating your own agreement rather than being subject to an order decided by a judge and can save a huge amount of time and cost for everyone involved.

 What is the time limit to resolve a commercial dispute?

 The Limitation Act 1980 sets out the law on limitation periods for each cause of action.
 If a claim is not issued at court by its limitation date it will be “time barred”, which means that any potential claimant will no longer be able to bring that claim.

 The most common commercial dispute is a claim for breach of contract.
 That type of claim has a time limit of six years from the date of the breach, however, if a claimant can prove fraud and/or concealment, limitation may be extended.

 Why choose Summit Law LLP for commercial litigation?

 Summit Law has a team of commercial litigation lawyers with specialist expertise in all areas of work, whether your claim is for unpaid invoices, misrepresentation, breach of contract, fraud or more.
 We work with our clients to achieve their goals by devising strategies, deciding on tactics and applying a commercial mind at all times.

-We are aware how costly and time consuming legal action can be for businesses and so we understand the importance of providing timely, cost effective advice.
+We are aware of how costly and time-consuming legal action can be for businesses and so we understand the importance of providing timely, cost-effective advice.

 Our commercial litigation solicitor fees